-The Public Forum Debate Program is an intensive, two-week program designed for students of all experience levels.
-The public forum debate program runs from July 7-21, 2013 (One week option ends on July 14, 2013).
-Click here to register.
+The Public Forum Debate program is an intensive, two-week program designed for students of all experience levels.
+The public forum debate program runs from July 6-20, 2014 (One week option ends on July 13, 2014).

 - Novice Track: The novice track is designed to provide students with little, or no experience, in public forum debate the sound fundamentals of research, argument, and public speaking techniques.
 Our novice track provides a welcoming environment in which students receive guided instruction from our staff during all parts of the research and debate process.
 In particular, the novice curriculum focuses on the fundamentals of flowing, effective use of cross-fire time, judge adaptation, topic research, and argument construction.

-- Varsity Track: Our varsity public forum track focuses on cutting-edge arguments and intensive research and debate preparation.
+- Varsity Track: Our varsity public forum track focuses on cutting-edge arguments, as well as intensive research and debate preparation.
 Our varsity track provides every student with advanced, college-level instruction in argumentation, strategy, refutation, rhetoric, and persuasion.
 This preparation will provide students the ability to identify key controversies within topic areas, to write the best case on every topic, and to effectively refute counter-arguments.

 The BFI’s PF curriculum is designed to maximize the competitive success and learning of every student at camp.
 Our flexible, customizable curriculum allows beginning students to gain a strong foundation in a range of fundamentals necessary for learning and excelling in public forum debate.
 At the same time, it enables advanced students to focus on adding the finishing touches to their competitive palette.
 We believe helping students to identify their personal strengths and weaknesses, and providing a camp design that addresses these individual needs ensures that each student accesses a rewarding learning experience.

 Second, the BFI’s camp design emphasizes student-engaged learning by relying on numerous drills, active learning modules, and practice rounds that help students transfer theoretical knowledge into applied practice.
-Finally, the BFI features peer learning and teaching modules (e.g., PF Reports) that help students not only master topic areas, but learn to research, analyze, and effectively organize information on topics.
-This combination of features ensures that the BFI delivers the advantages that are the “Utah difference,” and not a one-size-fits-all camp experience.
-Click here to return to the top of the page.
+Finally, the BFI features peer learning and teaching modules that help students not only master topic areas, but learn to research, analyze, and effectively organize information on topics.
+This combination of features ensures that the BFI delivers the advantages that are the “Utah Difference,” and not a one-size-fits-all camp experience.
+Back to the top.

-- Elements of Effective Research—provides hands-on instruction in library research, electronic research, argument construction, evaluating evidence.
+- Elements of Effective Research—provides hands-on instruction in library research, electronic research, argument construction, and evaluating evidence.

 - Fundamentals of Argument—focuses on argument construction, analysis of evidence, refutation, and other fundamental argumentation skills.